Isabel Richey

 Isabel Richey (Grimes; June 16, 1858 – November 13, 1910) was an American poet of the long nineteenth century.
-She was "perhaps the first woman in Nebraska to publish books of poetry".
+While her work appeared in various periodicals, only a small portion of her poetry was offered for publication.
+Richey was "perhaps the first woman in Nebraska to publish books of poetry".

 Early life and education

 Isabel Grimes was born in Lancaster, Schuyler County, Missouri, June 16, 1858.
 (Note: Isabel's gravestone also records the June 16, 1858 birth date.
 According to Greasley (2016), Isabel was born in 1863.
 According to Familysearch.org, Isabel was born June 16, 1856.)
 Her father, Henry Clay Grimes (1832-1903), was a Kentuckian and her mother, Mary Frances (Tipton) Grimes (1836-1909), was of the Tipton family of Virginia.

 Owing to disturbances caused by the American Civil War her father, who was a merchant, removed his family to Ottumwa, Iowa, when Richey was three years old.
 In her new home, the child began her education and was a quick and earnest pupil, always winning the good will of her instructors.
 A year before the time for graduation, her parents moved to the town of Afton, Iowa.
 Here, she finished in the high school.